Menna-Islam/Time-Healer/README.md

 third : entering valid credentials , navigating us to the page of selected role

 ## Admin page
-that class represents administartor page with all the functionalities required , found in  found in <a href=" https://github.com/Menna-Islam/Time-Healer/blob/main/src/com/clinic/AdminPanel.java">AdminPanel.java</a>

-in the admin page
+that class represents administartor page with all the functionalities required , found in  found in <a href="https://github.com/Menna-Islam/Time-Healer/blob/main/src/AdminPanel.java">AdminPanel.java</a> file. in the admin page

 ![My_Image](admin_panel.jpg)